 - In a heavy bottomed pot on medium heat melt butter.
 Preheat oven to 375 degrees Fahrenheit for later.

 - Add onion to melted butter and cook until translucent, about 5 minutes.
 Add garlic and cook 1 minute.

 - Stir in flour and cook 1 to 2 minutes.
 Mixture will be like a paste.
 Whisk in milk and cook until heated through, about 2 minutes.

 - Add heavy cream and cook until liquid just starts to lightly bubble.
 Off heat, stir in 1 cup of cheese, thyme, savoury, salt, pepper, paprika, cayenne and nutmeg.

 - Grease a 9-inch x 13-inch casserole dish with cooking spray or butter.
 Spread half of sliced potatoes in dish.
 Pour over half of sauce mixture.
 Repeat with remaining potatoes and sauce.
 Top with remaining 1.5 cups of cheese.

 - Cover with aluminum foil (ensuring that the foil doesn't touch the cheese) and bake for 30 minutes.
 Carefully remove foil and bake an additional 30 minutes until bubbly and cheese is golden.
 You can garnish (if desired) with a little more thyme.
 Enjoy!

 - Slice the potatoes thinly and about the same size so they cook through equally.
 If you have a mandolin, (carefully) use that.
 Otherwise, slice by hand the best you can.
 I like roughly ⅛ to ¼ inch thick.

 - Peeling the potatoes isn’t necessary, though I did.
 If you decide not to peel, just ensure that they are washed and scrubbed clean before cutting.

-- If using dried herbs, use 1/3 the amount as fresh.
+- If using dried herbs, use ⅓ the amount as fresh.
 For these scallop potatoes, I used 1 tablespoon of fresh thyme.
 If using dried, use 1 teaspoon.